Ștefan Orza: Colosseum Tournament

 In July 2022, it was announced that Orza would be participating in the Colosseum Tournament Welterweight Contender Tournament.
 He was scheduled to face former Colosseum Tournament welterweight title challenger Anghel Cardoş in the semifinal round at Colosseum Tournament 34 on August 18.
 Orza won the bout via unanimous decision.
 In the finals of the Colosseum Tournament Welterweight Contender Tournament later that night, Orza won a unanimous decision over Mădălin Crăciunică.

 Orza faced Alexandru Amariței for the Colosseum Tournament World Welterweight Championship on 21 October 2022, in the main event of Colosseum Tournament 36.
 In a largely one-sided affair, Orza won the fight via unanimous decision.

 Orza amassed a record of 18–0 prior to joining Glory.

 GLORY

-Orza is expected to make his promotional debut on 11 March 2023 at GLORY 84.
+Orza made his promotional debut on 11 March 2023 at GLORY 84.
+He lost to Chico Kwasi by TKO.

 Personal life

 His father was a fireman and Ștefan aspired to be a firefighter.
 Therefore, as of January 2021, he works as a firefighter at the Neptun Department in addition to his fighting career.